Third/Sister Lovers

-Third (reissued in 1985 as Third/Sister Lovers) is the third album by American rock band Big Star.
-Sessions started at Ardent Studios in September 1974.
+Third (reissued in 1985 as Third/Sister Lovers) is the third studio album by the American band Big Star.
+The sessions started at Ardent Studios in September 1974.
 Though Ardent created promotional, white-label test pressings for the record in 1975, a combination of financial issues, the uncommercial sound of the record, and lack of interest from singer Alex Chilton and drummer Jody Stephens in continuing the project prevented the album from ever being properly finished or released at the time of its recording.
-It was eventually released in 1978 by PVC Records.
+It was eventually released on March 18, 1978, by PVC Records.